 President Ronald Reagan, then Governor of California, helped inaugurate the John and Alice Tyler Prize in 1973.
 The goal was to create an international award that would recognize those working to preserve and enhance our world, and inspire others to understand the importance of the environment.

 Together, the Tylers established the international Tyler Ecology Award as an inspiration to the global community in understanding the importance of environmental conservation.
 They recruited university scientists and administrators from Auburn, Baylor, California Institute of Technology, Harvard, Massachusetts Institute of Technology, Purdue, Scripps Institution of Oceanography, the University of Southern California, and other universities to select the most deserving honorees.
 John Tyler died in 1973, and thereafter John’s widow, Alice, remained dedicated to the support of the Tyler Prize and made arrangements for its endowment and continuation after her own passing in 1993.

-During its forty-six-year history, this spark of inspiration has ignited a blaze of passionate environmental science dedication across a spectrum of environmental concerns, including environmental policy, environmental health, air and water pollution, ecosystem disruption, loss of biodiversity, population, energy and food resources.
+During its forty-seven-year history, this spark of inspiration has ignited a blaze of passionate environmental science dedication across a spectrum of environmental concerns, including environmental policy, environmental health, air and water pollution, ecosystem disruption, loss of biodiversity, population, energy and food resources.

 Recipients of the Tyler Prize are honored in an illustrious ceremony, presented with the Tyler Prize medallion and awarded USD$200,000.

 *The prize will increase beginning with the 2023 cycle.